Getting Started with SFTP (Offline Data Hosting)

 sftp> pwd

-1. We will verify whether the encryption and format of file is correct and if all accounts are loaded correctly into the system.
-Otherwise, we'll notify you if the load was not successful.
+3. We will verify whether the file's encryption and format are correct, and if all accounts are loaded correctly into the system.
+If the load is unsuccessful, we will notify you.

-Congratulations on the successful establishment of the offline data provisioning connection with SurePay!
-Your trust in us is greatly valued.
-If you have completed the connection to our test environment, you'll have to repeat the same steps for Production environment.
+If you have completed the connection to our pre-production environment, you will need to repeat the same steps for the production environment.

-For those who have successfully established the connection in the PRD environment, here are the next steps:
+For those who have successfully established the connection in the production environment, here are the next steps:

-2. In the event that the data does not meet the required level of quality, we will provide support to help you achieve the expected data quality.
+• If the data does not meet the required quality standards, we will provide support to help you achieve the expected level of quality.

-We always look to improve the implementation experience of our customers, so if you have any questions or feedback on the documentation or the process, please let us know at info@SurePay.nl.
+We are constantly striving to enhance the implementation experience for our customers.
+If you have any questions or feedback regarding the documentation or the process, please feel free to share them with us at info@SurePay.nl.